jdh8/wbridge5.book/competitive/notrump/README.md

 Responses over (3 of a suit)
 ----------------------------
 The bidding structure is the same as competition on 2-level, but tactics are slightly changed.
-After an optional double, opener is reluctant to bid over 3NT.
+After an cooperative double, opener is reluctant to bid over 3NT.
 Therefore, doubling a major suit, especially 3♠, is more penal and off shape.
 Responder usually doubles 3 of a major instead of signing off at 3NT.

 <dl>
   <dt>X</dt>
-  <dd>Optional double, invitational+, 3~4 cards in higher suits, 2~4 cards in the other suits.</dd>
+  <dd>Cooperative double, invitational+, 3~4 cards in higher suits, 2~4 cards in the other suits.</dd>

   <dt>3 of a new suit</dt>
   <dd>Game-forcing values, 5+ cards.</dd>